AlexzanderFlores/WOKCommands/README.md

 # Creating a Command

-Creating a command is simple using WOKCommands.
-The end goal of this package is to support as many command formats as possible.
-If your commands aren't immediately supported by WOKCommands then please read "Support & Feature Requests"
+Creating a command is simple using WOKCommands:

 Here's an example of a basic ping command: